How to Become a Surgical Technologist in Indiana

 - Completing surgical technology training while serving in the military

-- Working as a surgical technologist prior to July 1, 2009
+- Working as a surgical technologist before July 1, 2009

 - Working for the federal government as a surgical technologist